 I started the Human Body Project in 2006.
-Because of my deep love for my children, I was compelled to create a vehicle for change.
+Rage, grief, and deep love for my children compelled me to create a vehicle for change.

-I use my naked self and body to represent and share not only my own vulnerability, but also in solidarity with those who are most vulnerable, like children... and also to represent the vulnerability of us all.
+I use my naked self and body to represent and share not only my own vulnerability as a deeply sensitive person, but also in solidarity with those who are most vulnerable, like children... and also to represent the vulnerability of us all.

 This is my service to humanity in a time of great urgency.

-I am a 51-year-old woman and I show up naked in front of people!
-It is difficult.
+I am a 53-year-old woman and I show up literally and emotionally naked in front of people!
+It is extremely challenging for me.

 This is what I do: